 Every year, Mueller teams up with the popular television show Texas Country Reporter to find a deserving non-profit organization in Texas to receive a free Mueller building.
-Click here to start the application process.
-We truly appreciate all of the non-profit organizations that apply for our annual Helping Hand contest.
-View our Helping Hand photo gallery here.

 2012: Scheib Center, San Marcos, TX - They have been providing mental health services in the San Marcos area for years and needed to expand capacity to fully serve the needs of their community.
 Their new Mueller facility was completed the first week in October.